 - Three things you can’t live without.

 - The most embarrassing moment of my life was…

 - The best compliments you have ever received.

 - If you could meet any famous person, living or dead, who would that be?

 - Talk about your parents.

 I loved those ideas.
 I am excited to write about one of them tomorrow.

 In the email, Ms. Harris also told me four students went to her office hours today to talk about journaling.
 She said my presentation really inspired them and I felt so proud of myself.
 I hope they start writing soon.
 I’m sure their English writing skills will get better in no time, just like it happened to me.

 Talk to you tomorrow, okay?
 I think I will finish reading Anne Frank’s journal tonight.

 We hope Julia’s journal inspires you to start journaling in English today.
 You will improve your vocabulary, you will learn more about grammar, your spelling will get better, and you will keep track of your life’s events.
 How cool would it be to show your grandchildren the journal you wrote back in 2020?
 Feel free to share your thoughts about how journaling can help learning English in the comment section.
+Learn more about voice diaries here.
 Happy writing!